Research

 Research projects of the Archipelago Research Institute

-Habitat selection and the frequency of tick-borne diseases (Lyme disease and tick-borne encephalitis) of Ixodes -ticks in the Archipelago Sea
+Habitat Selection and the Prevalence of Tick-Borne Diseases (Lyme Disease and Tick-Borne Encephalitis) in Ixodes Ticks of the Archipelago Sea

-The study is conducted in cooperation with the Section of Ecology (Department of Biology), Zoological Museum (Department of Biodiversity) and Faculty of Medicine of the University of Turku.
+This study is a collaborative effort involving the Section of Ecology (Department of Biology), Zoological Museum (Department of Biodiversity), and the Faculty of Medicine at the University of Turku.

 The future of the Baltic Sea and us: the effects of climate change to the Baltic Sea pelagic ecosystem